AnkitKumar080/Shipping-cost-prediction/README.md

-# Shipping-cost-rediction
+# Shipping-cost-prediction

-To To predict the cost required to ship the sculptures to customers based on the information provided in the dataset.
+Built a Machine Learling model to predict the cost required to ship sculptures to customers and create an effective collection management system.
+The dataset is obtained from kaggle.
+Performed EDA, preprocessing, build different models and did hyperparameter tuning using RandomisedSearch CV to find the best model.